TheoLeeCJ/llama4-computer-use/README.md

 > ## **Caution:**
 >
 > The agent currently makes no attempt to prevent you from conducting tasks which may be destructive or impactful (e.g. deleting files or emails).
-You must monitor it closely to prevent it from conducting actions which may be harmful!
+If you use it, you must monitor it closely to prevent it from conducting actions which may be harmful!
 > 1. The agent may make mistakes or take unintended actions
 > 2. All suggested actions should be carefully reviewed before execution
 > 3. You should only run this agent in an isolated environment (e.g. virtual machine or isolated Docker container)
 > 4. Do not allow access to sensitive data or systems or send spam
-> 5. Refer to documented interaction trajectories to understand its capabilities and shortcomings: https://llama4.pages.dev. **Trajectories are only a rough indicator of the performance, and run-to-run-variation may cause differing results.**
+> 5. Refer to documented interaction trajectories to understand its capabilities and shortcomings: https://llama4.pages.dev. **Trajectories are only a rough indicator of the performance, and minor environmental differences and run-to-run-variation may cause hugely differing results.**

 (A guide on using Docker to run the agent safely in an isolated environment is coming soon.)